devOpifex/communicate/docs/js.md

 Ideally you'd want to catch errors as shown below, where the callback fails because there is no default for `x`.

+See the R Package page to see how to handle errors R-side.

 ```r
 library(shiny)
 library(communicate)